-Except in a medical emergency, or when a primary care doctor has designated another doctor to see his or her patients, you must receive a referral from your primary care doctor before seeing any other doctor or obtaining special services.
-Referral to a participating specialist is given at the primary care doctor's discretion; if non-Plan specialists or consultants are required, the primary care doctor will arrange appropriate referrals.
+Except in a medical emergency, receipt of urgently needed services, or when a primary care doctor has designated another doctor to see patients when he or she is unavailable, you must receive a referral from your primary care doctor before seeing any other doctor or obtaining special services.
+Referral to a participating specialist is given at the primary care doctor's discretion; if specialists or consultants are required beyond those participating in the Plan, the primary care doctor will make arrangements for appropriate referrals.

-When you receive a referral from your primary care doctor, you must return to the primary care doctor after the consultation unless your doctor authorizes additional visits.
-All follow-up care must be provided or authorized by the primary care doctor.
-Do not go to the specialist for a second visit unless your primary care doctor has arranged for, and the Plan has issued an authorization for, the referral in advance.
+When you receive a referral from your primary care doctor, you must return to the primary care doctor after the consultation.
+All follow-up care must be provided or arranged by the primary care doctor.
+On referrals, the primary care doctor will give specific instructions to the consultant as to what services are authorized.
+If additional services or visits are suggested by the consultant, you must first check with your primary care doctor.
+Do not go to the specialist unless your primary care doctor has arranged for, and the Plan has issued, an authorization for referral in advance.
+If you are receiving services from a doctor who leaves the Plan, the Plan will pay for covered services until the Plan can arrange with you for you to be seen by another participating doctor.